Software Engineer or Frontend Developer

 An example of a bad url:

-You should work with a Content Designer to make sure when the the URLs follow the most helpful format for the user.
+You should work with a Content Designer to make sure the URLs follow the most helpful format for the user.

 Setting the language